 Where to Find ESRB Rating Info on Physical (boxed) games

 Physical (boxed) video games available for retail sale or rental in the United States and Canada display the Rating Category on the front of the package and Content Descriptors on the back.
 They may also display Interactive Elements like In-Game Purchases for games that include offers to purchase digital goods or premiums, and Users Interact for games that enable users to interact and share user-generated content that has not been considered in the ESRB rating.

 Digitally Delivered Games and Apps

-Many downloadable games carry ESRB ratings, including all those available through console marketplaces like Microsoft's Xbox Live store, Nintendo® eShop and the PlayStation® Store.
+Many downloadable games carry ESRB ratings, including all those available through digital marketplaces like Microsoft's Xbox Live store, the Windows Store, Nintendo® eShop and the PlayStation® Store.
 Parents and other interested consumers can also check the ESRB age rating for mobile games and apps in the Google Play store, which just like the ratings for console downloadable games, are displayed prior to download.

 ESRB Website & Mobile App